-How to become a Certified Alzheimer's and Dementia Trainer
+How to become a Certified Alzheimer's Disease and Dementia Care Trainer® CADDCT

-"One person becoming a NCCDP Certified Alzheimer's Dementia Trainer will impact thousands of health care professionals and front line staff through live dementia education which has a direct impact in the quality of care and quality of life the staff provide to our elderly."
+"One person becoming a NCCDP Certified Alzheimer's Disease Dementia Care Trainer will impact thousands of health care professionals and front line staff through live dementia education which has a direct impact in the quality of care the staff provide to our elderly.”

 "We did the best we could with what we knew, when we knew better - we did better."